-Also, in martial arts, what is the correct technique in a competition scene may be changing as different strategies and tactics become successful by exploiting weaknesses in the current strategy and tactics used.
+Also, in martial arts, the correct technique in a competition scene may change as different strategies and tactics become successful by exploiting weaknesses in the current strategy and tactics used.
 Continual refinement with the constant evolution of techniques is where mastery must take place and where you can begin to fall in love with Jiu-Jitsu’s continual process of training.

 Start Your Morning With A Martial Arts Routine!

 Sign up for my newsletter and you will get a link to my guide, "The Morning Routine for Martial Artists" which details the top five habits to start a martial artist's day.